eclipse-kuksa/kuksa-android-sdk/docs/QUICKSTART.md

 }
 ```

-## VSS Symbol Processing
+## VSS Model Generation

-The generic nature of using the `Property` API will result into an information loss of the type which can be seen in
+The generic nature of using the `VSS Path` API will result into an information loss of the type which can be seen in
 the `subscribe` example.
-You may choose to reuse the same listener for multiple properties.
+You may choose to reuse the same listener for multiple VSS paths.
 Then it requires an additional check
 of the `vssPath` after receiving an updated value to correctly cast it back.
-This is feasible for simple use cases but can get tedious when working with a lot of vehicle signals.
+This is feasible for simple use cases but can get tedious
+when working with a lot of vehicle signals.

 For a more convenient usage you can opt in to auto generate Kotlin models via [Symbol Processing](https://kotlinlang.org/docs/ksp-quickstart.html)
 of the same specification the Databroker uses.
 For starters you can retrieve an extensive default specification from the